woven-baker/test-cpp/module2/04_embedded-and-c/04_01_embedded/04_01_embedded.en.md

 C++ offers several features that can help you write efficient and maintainable embedded code.
 However, some features may not be suitable for all embedded systems due to resource constraints.
 Here are some key considerations for using C++ in embedded systems:

 ### **Static vs dynamic memory allocation**
 In embedded systems, it is often preferable to use static memory allocation instead of dynamic memory allocation, where possible.
 Dynamic memory allocation (using `new` and `delete` or `malloc` and `free`) can lead to memory fragmentation and unpredictable behavior, which can be problematic in resource-constrained environments.
-Prefer using C++ containers like `std::array` over `std::vector` when possible, unless you are using custom memory allocators that replace dynamic memory allocation.
+Prefer using C++ containers like `std::vector` with custom memory allocators through [std::allocator](https://en.cppreference.com/w/cpp/memory/allocator) or [std::pmr::](https://en.cppreference.com/w/cpp/memory/polymorphic_allocator) where possible.
+Otherwise, use containers that don't dynamically allocate memory, like `std::array`, instead of using C-style arrays.

 To illustrate the potential harm of dynamic memory allocation, let's take a look at the following code, which allocates `num_allocations` random amounts of memory on the heap using `malloc`, then deallocates half of it at random using `free`.
 The time it takes to perform these `num_allocations` is recorded using `steady_clock`, a time utility from the standard library.
 Each recorded time, along with the current iteration is written to a csv file, which can then be plotted.